mesosphere/marathon/docs/docs/persistent-volumes.md

 Both static and dynamic reservations in Mesos are bound to roles, not to frameworks or framework instances.
 Marathon will add labels to claim that resources have been reserved for a combination of `frameworkId` and `taskId`, as noted above.
 However, these labels do not protect from misuse by other frameworks or old Marathon instances (prior to 1.0).
 Every Mesos framework that registers for a given role will eventually receive offers containing resources that have been reserved for that role.

-However, if a framework does not respect the presence of labels and the semantics as intended, Marathon is unable to reclaim the resources reserved for the role.
+However, if another framework does not respect the presence of labels and the semantics as intended and uses them, Marathon is unable to reclaim these resources for the initial purpose.
 We recommend never using the same role for different frameworks if one of them uses dynamic reservations.
 Marathon instances in HA mode do not need to have unique roles, though, because they use the same role by design.

 ### The Mesos Sandbox